nmka/NudeSolutionAssignment/README.md

-My name is Nyamjav and this is my first time trying out dotnet core framework or c#.
-But it felt so familiar to me because i used to write on Java and Micronaut framework.
+My name is Nyamjav and I had blast trying out dotnet core framework and c#.
+It felt so familiar to me because i used to write on Java and Micronaut framework.
 I hope you like what i have done so far.

 # NudeSolutionAssignment